 Connecting lighting fixtures to line voltage is similar to connecting a garden hose nozzle directly to the spout – not to the end of the hose.
 The power is reliably there and immediately so.
 Connecting lighting fixtures to low voltage is similar to connecting a garden hose nozzle to the end of a garden hose.
 Depending on the length of the hose and the amount of resistance or any kinks experienced throughout its run, the power can be reduced by the time it reaches the nozzle.
 Low voltage lighting systems are at similar risk for lacking full power by the time the voltage arrives at the fixtures.

 Transformers can only handle so much load, so you could end up limited in your fixture choices and their respective wattages.
 This can make lighting specification relatively tedious.

 - Increased complexity for inspection

-Because the componentry of a low voltage system is more intricate than that of a standard line voltage system, the potential of running into difficulty during inspection is increased.
+Because a low voltage system is more intricate than a standard line voltage system, the potential of running into difficulty during inspection is increased.
 Sometimes, a fixture may be UL listed, but a remote driver might lack such a mark.

 - Installation and maintenance challenges

 Electrical contractors are likely to be less familiar with low voltage installs, which could add to the labor charge for a project and increase the likelihood of errancy.
 Furthermore, when low voltage fixtures need maintenance, the skill of that labor to understand the system and identify where a transformer that’s powering a low voltage fixture is could come at a premium.

 When choosing between line voltage and low voltage lighting systems for your application, be sure you know the real differences between the way the systems work and are installed.